 My anxiety skyrocketed with my grief.
 I have to do all that I can to stay here!
 Once upon a time, I had solid beliefs about afterlife and multiple lifetimes, and now, I could only see this one.
 Desperate for longevity, I developed a death grip on this precious, precarious thing called life.

 The BRCA2 genetic mutation explicitly affects breasts, ovaries, pancreas and skin.
 Think about it…how many of those can be removed reasonably?
 Colon cancer is also highly prevalent in my family, so I thought, “Should I just remove that organ too?!”

 Less than a week later, I decided to carry on with my MRI appt.
 When they warned me about the rare chance of an allergic reaction, I commented in a more serious than sarcastic tone, how they “should have the Epi pens nearby with how my life is going lately”.

-Can you guess what happened during that highly anticipated MRI?
-When the gadolinium dye entered my body, it felt like it was lit on fire and I could barely breathe…scary sensations that I hope my brother-in-law never felt in his last moments.
+Toward the end of the MRI, the gadolinium dye entered my body.
+From the first instant, it felt like my body was lit on fire and I could barely breathe…scary sensations that I hope my brother-in-law never felt in his last moments.
 I seriously thought that I was going to die.
 Right there.
 In that mega magnetic machine.

-I spent weeks walking around in a fragile fog of “I-could-die-at-any-moment” thoughts haunting me.
+For weeks afterward, I walked around in a fragile fog of “I-could-die-at-any-moment”.
+Thoughts of death haunted me.
 I could get hit pulling my car out of our street onto the busy road.
 I could eat e-coli laced spinach.
 I could have a deadly cancer growing in my body unbeknownst to me.
 Right.
 Now.

 Whether you chose/are choosing monitoring or preventative surgeries, what lead you to that decision?